 You play a very important role in your recovery.
 In fact, many of these tasks are yours to complete.
-You should receive a kit in the mail or from pre-admission testing that includes supplies to help you prepare and recover from surgery.

-If you have questions about your specific surgery, the ERAS program or kit, ask a member of your surgery team.
+If you have questions about your specific surgery or the ERAS program, ask a member of your surgery team.

 Topics in this handout